ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Hidden Subsets and Additional Analyses

 As a further numerical quantification, Table \ref{tab:DF-trials-from-different-source-subsets} displays the EERs with either bonafide or spoof trials constrained to specific subsets.
 We find that whenever either one of the two VCC subsets is included on bonafide side (the first three rows), the EERs are very high ($\sim 15\% \dots 34\%$).
 In stark contrast, however, when both VCC'18 and VCC'20 trials are \emph{excluded} from bonafide side (the last three rows), the EERs of the six CMs are substantially lower ($< 1\%$ for T23) -- regardless of whether the \emph{spoof} trials include VCC'18 or VCC'20 data.

 These findings, and given the performance mismatch between evaluation and hidden track which excludes silences, motivated a deeper exploration of the possible role of silence in the VCC bonafide score distribution shift.
-To this end, for each audio segment from C1 (pooled from the progress and evaluation subsets), the \emph{proportion of detected nonspeech} was calculated and used as recognition score.
+To this end, for each audio segment from C1 (pooled from the progress and evaluation subsets), the \emph{proportion of detected nonspeech}, defined as the number of detected nonspeech frames detected by VAD divided by the total number of frames, was calculated and used as spoofing detection score.
 EER computed from these scores reflects the degree of similarity of the corresponding positive and negative trial sets in terms of nonspeech proportion.
 These EERs, for different combination of positive and negative trials, are shown in Table~\ref{tab:DF-silence-proportion-as-score-from-different-source-subsets}.
 The trends are similar to those shown in Table~\ref{tab:DF-trials-from-different-source-subsets}; EERs are substantially lower when ASVspoof 2019 bonafide data is used as positive set, particularly when the negative set contains VCC 2018 and VCC 2020 spoof data.
-The last two rows show an alternative experiment were both positive and negative sets consists of bona fide data only.
-EER values between 11\% and 14\% 10\% indicate that the nonspeech proportion distribution for ASVspoof and VCC bonafide data are reasonably well separated.
+The last three rows show an alternative experiment were both positive and negative sets consists of bona fide data only.
+EER values between 11\% and 14\% when comparing ASVspoof 2019 and VCC indicate that the nonspeech proportion distribution for ASVspoof and VCC bonafide data are reasonably well separated.
+However, this does not occur when comparing VCC18 against VCC20 bonafide sets (last row).
 It would not be a surprise that submitted CMs learned the bonafide class based (at least, partially) on the implicit different silence distribution of the ASVspoof bonafide data (the only data source included in the training set).
 This in turn makes them fail when an unseen bonafide dataset does not follow the same silence distribution.